ohadlivay/obsidian-vault/Ohad/Ranked Retrieval.md

 # TL;DR
 boolean_score - 1 if term in doc, else 0
-tf_score = count of term in doc log tf score = same but weaken effect of big documents tf-idf score = take into account term frequency and term importance. bm25 score = take into account tf, term importance and document length.
+tf_score = count of term in doc log tf score = same but dampens effect of very frequent words. tf-idf score = take into account term frequency and term importance. bm25 score = take into account tf, term importance and document length.
 # Using boolean count